Rose et Feuilles de Menthe

 Is there anything more Parisian than an almond-filled pastry, particularly a buttery croissant?
 Here, the butter sweetness is replaced by chocolate, and the almond paste with toasted almonds, with just a hint of bitter almond extract.
 Available in noir and lait.

 Imagine the unctuousness of orange-zested chocolate, with a splash of Grand Marnier, and crunchy, buttery, crepe cookies, and you get the idea.
 Your tastebuds provide the flame.
-Please specify lait or noir.
+Available in noir.

 The citrus that gives Earl Grey tea its distinctive flavor is a bewitching enhancement that hovers between sweet and floral.
 In lait only.